Purdue-CS193/homework-0-plolsen/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Fun Fact

+I do not want to directly edit the content of this website, so I can safely refer back to the information here.
+So I'm just going to edit below!

+### Another Fun Fact

+Tony Hawk learned how to skate in boarding school!
+This isn't true, but it's funny, so surely this should be put up onto the internet!